 T-Mobile launches stock offering to facilitate SoftBank's stake sale

-T-Mobile on Monday launched a stock offering to facilitate SoftBank Group Corp's plan to sell a portion of its stake in the telecom operator.

-REUTERS: T-Mobile on Monday launched a stock offering to facilitate SoftBank Group Corp's plan to sell a portion of its stake in the telecom operator.
+NEW YORK: T-Mobile on Monday (Jun 22) launched a stock offering to facilitate SoftBank Group Corp's plan to sell a portion of its stake in the telecom operator.

 For every share T-Mobile sells in the offering, it will repurchase one share from a subsidiary of SoftBank at the same price, T-Mobile said in a statement.